remico/studio-installer/README.md

 **Limitations:**
 - the partitioning algorithm does NOT support pre-existing partitions yet
 - the whole disk drive (user selected) gets cleared even if the new partitions require less space
+- Note: entered passwords are visible in the log and in process's environment

 :pushpin: **See [Wiki](../../wiki) for details of:**
 - how to configure partitions and edit the preseeding file